 In the people-oriented listening style, listeners focus on the feeling of others.
 They show their feeling and emotion to other people while communicating.
 People-oriented listeners pay more attention to the speaker than the information or message.
 Therefore, they are called people-oriented listeners.
 People-oriented listeners are intended to find the topic of common interest.
 They are susceptible to others’ emotions and feelings.

 These kinds of listeners may also become distracted by others’ problems.
 They may engage in too many side conversations during meetings.

 For example, an audience is crying for listening to the tragic history of the speaker’s mother, who passed away.
 Here, the listener has also lost their mother, and they like to talk about the issue of the mother.

 Strategies to Communicate with People-Oriented Listeners

-Use emotional examples and appeals; use “we” rather than “I” during communicating to people-oriented listeners.
+Use inspirational examples and appeals; use “we” rather than “I” during communicating with people-oriented listeners.